Rowe, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 62.2 km2, of which 60.7 km2 is land and 1.5 km2, or 2.41%, is water.
 Rowe lies along the northern border of Franklin County and Massachusetts, bordered by Windham County, Vermont, to the north and Berkshire County to the west.
 The town is bordered by Whitingham, Vermont, to the north, Heath to the east, Charlemont to the south, and Florida and Monroe to the west.
 Rowe is located 23 mi west-northwest of Greenfield, 53 mi north-northwest of Springfield, and 112 mi west-northwest of Boston.

 Rowe lies along the eastern bank of the Deerfield River, which is dammed near the Vermont border to form the Sherman Reservoir.
-The town has two other large bodies of water, the Upper Bear Swamp Reservoir and Pelham Lake, which feeds Pelham Brook, a tributary of the river.
+The town has two other large bodies of water: the Upper Bear Swamp Reservoir and Pelham Lake, which feeds Pelham Brook, a tributary of the river.
 The town is hilly, with two main ridges on either side of Pelham Brook.
-Near the southwest corner of town is Negus Mountain, along the western ridge, and along the eastern ridge lies Todd Mountain and Adams Mountain, the highest point in town.
+Near the southwestern corner of town is Negus Mountain, along the western ridge, and along the eastern ridge lies Todd Mountain and Adams Mountain, the highest point in town.
 Much of the land southeast of Pelham Lake is part of Pelham Lake Park, which extends to the mountains.
 There are also two small units of Monroe State Forest in town.